 The Gunny has been making waves recently with his riveting and humorous Glock commercials currently found on YouTube, with two receiving more than 5 million views each in one year, showing the effectiveness of Glock pistols for protection and crime prevention.
 “Wrong Diner,” for example, is both classic Gunny and perfect timing as with only eight words of dialogue, a whole story is told about how effective Glocks are in law enforcement.

 Lately, The Gunny has also been starring in the Outdoor Channel’s GunnyTime.
-Sponsored by Glock, the fast-paced show has highly experienced guests who discuss different weapons and then get behind the sights to really show what the weapons can do.
+Sponsored by Glock, the fast-paced show has highly experienced guests.
+They discuss different weapons and then get behind the sights to really show what the weapons can do.

 GunnyTime has elements familiar to his fans, who are used to The Gunny telling it like it is.
 One episode had him and another shooter hose down a field of watermelons with a pair of belt-fed machine guns.
 On that same episode, he also shot sniper rifles alongside Miss Kansas 2013, U.S. Army Sergeant Theresa Vail.
 The result?
 Pure entertainment and informative shooting tips.